 The lender is the U.S. Department of Education, and eligibility requires U.S. Citizenship or Permanent Residency, and at least half-time enrollment.
 Details on these loan programs can be found under the ‘Types of Aid’ link on the left of this page.
 Maximum federal loan eligibility should always be exhausted before borrowing from a private loan program.Federal Direct Loans include the following:

-2. Direct PLUS Loan for Graduate Students is a credit based loan with a fixed interest rate.
-This loan is for graduate or professional students to meet educational cost after borrowing full Stafford eligibility.
-See the Instructions for Applying and the Request Form.
+3. Direct PLUS Loan for Parents of Undergraduate Students is a credit based loan with a fixed interest rate.
+The undergraduate student parent is the borrower.
+See Instructions for applying.

 Private (alternative) Loan Programs